Complete Guide to Estate and Gift Taxation

 After reading Chapter 12, participants will be able to:

-1. Identify the relationship of parties in a trust, reasons to establish a trust, and types of trusts noting their estate planning function.
+1. Identify the relationship of parties in a trust, reasons to establish a trust, and types of trusts specifying their estate planning function.

 2. Specify recommended living trust provisions, identify the application of gift and income tax including the use of a grantor trust and an unlimited marital deduction, and determine what constitutes an “A-B” and “A-B-C” trust format.